All Collections

 Planday EN Screenshots for HC.190.png

 This will open a new window for you to choose which type of rule you want to start setting up.
+Click on Working time rules - Use cases to see all the Working time rules you can create and some examples.

 Setting up any of the rule types will require that you:

-Here is an example of the setup form for a working time rule that can be used to monitor shift length.
+⬆️ Above is an example of the setup form for a working time rule that can be used to monitor shift length.

 screenshot-ssademo2.planday.com-2022.03.28-15_32_55.png

-As mentioned before, the working time rule cannot block you from creating or editing a shift, which is why you can choose to:
+The working time rule cannot block you from creating or editing a shift, which is why you can choose to:

 • Edit shift to align it with the working time rule guidelines.